Explore the rich history of Northwestern Pritzker School of Law through our interactive timeline.

 2008 Plan 2008 introduced

 After two years of research and analysis, the Law School releases Plan 2008: Preparing Great Leaders for the Changing World.
 The Plan updates, expands, and improves upon portions of the 1998 Strategic Plan.
-The proposals of Plan 2008 aim to ensure that Northwestern Law prepares its graduates for success in multi-job careers better than any other law school.
+The proposals aim to ensure that Northwestern Law prepares its graduates for success in multi-job careers better than any other law school.

 2009 AJD introduced